-Interested students seeking this Minor should contact Dr. Charles Joyner, Chair of the Art and Design Program in 201F Leazar Hall for an application form and the assignment of a Minor Adviser.
+Interested students seeking this Minor should contact Dr. Susan D. Brandeis, Chair of the Art and Design Program in 201F Leazar Hall for an application form and the assignment of a Minor Advisor.

 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Paperwork for certification can be found in 201F Leazar Hall and should be completed no later than during the registration period for the student's final semester at NC State.